 John Frusciante’s 1968 Fender Stratocaster

-This was Frusciante’s main Stratocaster around the time of the release of the Mother’s Milk album.
-It was seen on numerous occasions around that time, throughout 1989.
-Most notably it was seen during a gig at Dam Square, Amsterdam, on August 26, 1989, and in the music video for the song Knock Me Down (possibly a different, identical-looking, guitar).
+This 1968 Fender Stratocaster was John Frusciante’s main guitar around the time of the Mother’s Milk album release in 1989.
+It was seen frequently during this period, most notably at a gig at Dam Square, Amsterdam, on August 26, 1989, and in the Knock Me Down music video (though it may have been a different, identical-looking guitar).

 Strat Stolen